-Weight loss surgery is a way of losing weight for people who are obese and who are committed to losing weight.
-After surgery, a healthy diet and exercise is important for helping to keep the weight down.
+Weight loss surgery is a way of losing weight for people who are obese, committed to losing weight and have failed conventional weight loss approaches.
+After surgery, a healthy diet and exercise is important for maintaining weight loss.

 What is weight loss surgery?